Narrowband Receive Array

 Element positions (m) — positions of antenna elements of the conformal antenna array

-The positions of the antenna elements of a conformal antenna array, given as a 3-by-N matrix of real values, where N is the number of antenna elements in the conformal antenna array.
-Each column of this matrix represents the position [x;y;z] of the antenna array element in the local coordinate system of the antenna array.
+The positions of the antenna elements of the conformal antenna array, defined as a matrix of real values 3 by N, where N is the number of antenna elements in the conformal antenna array.
+Each column of this matrix represents the position [x;y;z] of an element of the antenna array in the local coordinate system of the antenna array.
 The origin of the local coordinate system is (0,0,0).
-The units of measurement are metres.
+The units of measurement are meters.

-When the Specify sensor array as parameter is set to Replicated subarray
+When setting the Specify sensor array as parameter to Replicated subarray

 Dependencies

-Element normals (deg) - direction of normal vectors of antenna elements of the conformal antenna array
+Element normals (deg) — direction of the normal vectors of the antenna elements of the conformal antenna array

 [0;0]

-The direction of the normal vectors of the antenna elements of a conformal antenna array, given as a 2-by-1 column vector or a 2-by-N matrix.
-N denotes the number of elements in the antenna array.
-For a matrix, each column specifies the normal direction of the corresponding element in the form [azimuth;elevation] with respect to the local coordinate system.
-In the local coordinate system, the positive x-axis coincides with the normal direction of the conformal antenna array.
-If the parameter value is a 2-by-1 column vector, the same pointing direction is used for all elements of the antenna array.
+The direction of the normal vectors of the antenna elements of the conformal antenna array, defined as a 2-by-1 column vector or a 2-by-N matrix.
+N means the number of elements in the antenna array.
+For the matrix, each column specifies the direction of the normal of the corresponding element in the form of [azimuth;elevation] relative to the local coordinate system.
+In the local coordinate system, the positive x-axis coincides with the direction of the normal to the conformal antenna array.
+If the parameter value is a 2-by-1 column vector, then the same pointing direction is used for all elements of the antenna array.

-When the Specify sensor array as parameter is set to Replicated subarray
+When setting the Specify sensor array as parameter to Replicated subarray

-The Element positions (m) and Element normals (deg) parameters can be used to represent any arrangement in which pairs of antenna elements differ from each other by certain transformations.
-These transformations may include translation, azimuth rotation, and elevation rotation.
-However, transformations requiring rotation with respect to the direction of the normal cannot be used.
+Parameters of Element positions (m) and Element normals (deg) can be used to represent any arrangement in which pairs of antenna elements differ from each other by certain transformations.
+These transformations can include translation, azimuth rotation, and elevation rotation.
+However, transformations that require rotation relative to the normal direction cannot be used.

 Dependencies